PaoloForte95/athena/README.md

 $ cd ../athena_protobuf/
 $ ./gradlew build
 ```
+If you encounter issues related to the Java version, update the distributionUrl in the gradle-wrapper.properties file according to your java version.

 This process generates an executable JAR file named task_planner in athena_planner/Planners.
 This executable is used to compute execution plans.

 The parsing logic and the concurrent-plan generation code are located in athena_core.
 Any modification to this component requires rebuilding the project.